 Emma Donnelly, Purdue University

 Flood buyout programs are an effective way to protect homeowners from flood risk.
-These programs involve government agencies purchasing homes from voluntary participants that live in flood prone locations, literally moving them out of harms way.
-With flooding being the most expensive natural disaster in the US and risk increasing due to climate change, several mandatory programs have recently begun (Siders & Gerber-Chavez, 2021).
-While the idea of forcibly relocating people from their homes and communities is controversial, the benefits of such programs should not be overlooked.
-Buyouts are economically beneficial, as they eliminate the need for repetitive flood damage repairs and are environmentally beneficial because the land can be used to absorb flood waters.
-Mandatory buyouts appear to be an inevitable outcome of to exacerbated flood risks, making it crucial to study their welfare and distributional impacts.
+These programs involve government agencies purchasing homes from voluntary participants that live in flood prone locations and relocating them out of harms way.
+With flooding being the most expensive natural disaster in the US and risk increasing due to climate change, several mandatory programs have been implemented (Siders & Gerber-Chavez, 2021).
+While relocating people from their homes and communities is controversial, the benefits of such programs should not be overlooked.
+With projections of sea level rise, mandatory buyouts appear to be inevitable in some areas, making it crucial to study their welfare and distributional impacts.

 I propose estimating the economic effects of the transition of the Harris County flood buyout program from voluntary to mandatory using a residential sorting model.
 I will use data on where people live and where they move after participating in a buyout program.
-Following Bakkensen and Ma (2020), I conduct my research in two stages.
-In the first stage I estimate the sorting model.
-I start with a utility function that describes household i’s utility from choosing to move to house j at time t,
+Following Bakkensen and Ma (2020), I estimate a utility function that describes household i’s utility from choosing to move to house j at time t,

-=++Zjtbjt+μpjt+ϵijt,
+Uijt=δjt+kak,bwijkbjt+kak,Z wijkZjtbjt+∈ijt.

-δjt=β0Xjt+γ0Zjt-μpjt+ ϵjt.
+Let Zjt and ϵjt represent observable and unobservable attributes of a resident’s choice, respectively. bjt is a dummy variable equal to 1 if property j is part of a mandatory buyout at time t. δjt is the mean utility, which can be broken down further by the equation,

-Let and Zjt represent observable house and neighborhood characteristics, respectively, and captures unobservable attributes. bjt is a dummy variable equal to 1 if property j is part of a mandatory buyout at time t.
-The parameter on house price is the marginal utility of income and is the mean utility of the base group. captures the utility of neighborhood attributes of several demographic groups relative to the base group.
-We assume that a household chooses to move to the census tract that maximizes their utility, so we can recover the ’s and the ’s through maximum likelihood estimation (MLE).
-In stage 2 I regress the estimated mean utilities from stage 1 on the tract level attributes to recover s and ,
+δjt=α1Xjt-αpPjt+α0,bbjt+α0,ZZjt + εjt.

-=β0Xjt+ γ0Zjt -+ ϵjt.
+The parameter αp on house price pjt is the marginal utility of income.
+The parameter a0,b can be interpreted as the marginal willingness to pay for participation in the mandatory buyout program.
+I hypothesize that residents benefit from participation in the mandatory buyout program, as it moves them out of harms way.
+Furthermore, I can decompose this by race, tenure, income, and primary language spoken to examine distributional effects of the program.
+Primary language spoken is of primary interest in this study, as there is a large Spanish speaking population in Harris County

 Prior research shows the economic benefits of flood buyout programs using hedonic analysis or contingent valuation methods (Guo et al., 2023; Nelson & Camp, 2020; Ando & Reeser, 2022; Jowers et al., 2023; Schoder; 2024; Holloway & BenDor 2023; Hashida & Dundas, 2023).
 This is the first study I know of to apply a residential sorting model to a buyout program, which is important because it can be used to disentangle the amenity values associated with living near a coast and the disamenity of living in a flood prone area.
-Furthermore, it allows for counterfactual analyses that could not be done in a restricted hedonic analysis.
-The model can also decompose my sorting model to estimate the distributional consequences of the program.
+Furthermore, I can use the sorting model to investigate the consequences of policy reform.
+It is also the first study I am aware of to estimate the differences in WTP among different groups of residents.
 Minority groups often receive fewer benefits from environmental amenities compared to high income, white residents, due to historical housing discrimination.
 The mandatory program targets neighborhoods with residents who are primarily Hispanic or Latino, have low or moderate income, and many have no or mixed citizenship status (Bonnyman, 2024).
 Welfare estimates produced by economists are crucial for designing policies that minimize this gap and contribute to greater equity.
 Thus, studying the distributional consequences of buyout programs is a critical issue (Cain et al., 2024; Elliott et al., 2023).
+While public opinion shows a lack of support for mandatory buyouts (Raikes, et al., 2020), they are a viable option to minimize flood harms.

 References